The course is open to Biology master students.

 Academic issues: Coordinator: Prof.dr.M.K.
 Richardson Email: email@example.com

-The participants of this course have to thoroughly prepare for each lecture, by reading the provided review and research papers, and by submitting two questions for the speaker on Blackboard, as they are expected to actively engage in a scientific discussion with the speaker.
+The students on this course have to thoroughly prepare for each lecture, by reading the provided review and research papers, and by thinking of two questions for the speaker, as they are expected to actively engage in a scientific discussion with the speaker.
 The course also includes a final symposium, during which each participant gives a presentation in which they discuss a research paper of choice related to one of the attended Top Lectures.